 It’s important to remember that weight loss can take time — and you are more likely to maintain weight loss if it is accomplished in a slow, steady way.
-Seeing the scale tick down takes patience.
+That being said, seeing the scale tick down slowly takes patience.
 Luckily, it is far from the only sign that your exercise routine is working!

-It’s also important to note that while exercising is beneficial for weight loss, it’s only one lifestyle factor that contributes to our ability to lose weight.
-Losing weight does require more than just movement.
-If your diet, sleep and stress levels are out of whack, these can be contributing factors to why the scale isn't budging.
-Look at your routine and see if one of these things may be hindering your progress:
+It’s also important to note that while exercising is beneficial for weight loss, it’s only one lifestyle factor that contributes to your ability to lose weight.
+In other words, losing weight usually requires more than just movement — so your fitness routine may or may not have anything to do with the number on the scale.

-Your workouts are too intense — or not intense enough
+Your workouts are too intense

 You’re not getting enough sleep